bluegraybox/bash_REST/README.md

 ## Installation

 You need to have bash installed and apache configured to let you run CGI scripts.
-I've only run them on Linux, but they probably work on OS X too.
+The `master` branch should run on any flavor of Linux.
+Check out the `osx` branch if you want to run this on a Mac.
+(The README in that branch has additional setup instructions.)

 Clone this project to any directory you're allowed to run CGI scripts from.